 TypeScript SDK

-The TypeScript SDK is byte-for-byte interoperable with Go, Python, and Rust.
-It runs in Node 20+
+The TypeScript SDK is byte-for-byte interoperable with Go, Python, Rust, and C/C++.
+It runs in

 the Noble suite (@noble/ed25519, @noble/hashes) plus @noble/post-quantum for ML-DSA-65.